typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 - `--hideBreadcrumbs<boolean>`<br>
   Do not render breadcrumbs in template header.
 Defaults to `false`.
 - `--hideInPageTOC<boolean>`<br>
   Do not render in-page table of contents items.
 Defaults to `false`.
 - `--hideMembersSymbol<boolean>`<br>
   Do not add special symbols for class members.
 Defaults to `false`.
 - `--publicPath<string>`<br>
   Specify the base path for all urls.
 If undefined urls will be relative.
 Defaults to `.`.
 - `--namedAnchors<boolean>`<br>
   Use HTML named anchors tags for implementations that do not assign header ids.
 Defaults to `false`.
+- `--preserveAnchorCasing<boolean>`<br>
+  Preserve anchor id casing for implementations where original case is desirable.
+Defaults to `false`.

 ## License